Your preferences have been updated.

 The very small complex has only a few apartments, three of which are right on the beach.
 You can literally fall out of into some of the bluest, calmest waters to be found around Aruba.
 Rooms are cheap in comparison to most of the large resorts.
 There are cooking facilities and large refrigerators in each room, and the community areas are delightfully picturesque.
 Everything about it reflects much of the personal taste of the founder, Fred, who was an art aficionado.
 His collection of unique paintings and sculptures, many from Bali, adorn the interior and exterior, and can even be found in the trees.

 Elegant dining is available right next door or truly go local if you are watching your budget, by patronizing Zeerovers, just a few doors down the street.
 It is moderately priced in the extreme and serves up some of the best fish and shrimp on Aruba.
 There are several good restaurants close by, within easy walking distance, featuring Chinese, Indonesian and Cuban cuisine, which cater mostly to islanders and are priced accordingly.

 If you wish to be closer to all the action, both day and night, Aruba Beach House is just a short distance north of the Marriott complex, with its own little patch of beach.
 This cozy guesthouse on the main drag to Malmok has a few oceanfront suites and the rest circle a pleasant community area.
 Your hosts, Ewald and Doris, contribute greatly to the charm of the place.

 Each apartment has an air-conditioned bedroom, with the living room/dining and kitchen area fashioned after Hawaiian lanai, outside on the terrace.
-There is a small pool, a dedicated clientele, many of which are wind and kite surfing fanatics, and a distinctly friendly and cozy ambience, as well as undeniably romantic.
+There is a small pool, a dedicated clientele, many of which are wind and kite surfing fanatics, and a distinctly friendly and cozy ambiance, as well as undeniably romantic.